For the Policy Community

 ICNC Online Resources

-Visit our online Resource Library to find hundreds of resources on civil resistance in nearly sixty languages.
+Visit our online Resource Library to find hundreds of resources on civil resistance in over 70 languages.
 Search resources by keyword or a variety of categories to find material in your language and relevant to your interests.
 Many resources are downloadable.

 Minds of the Movement (ICNC’s blog) is a forum for a wide range of people interested in the growing field of civil resistance.
 Our stories, interviews and commentary give readers insight on particular developments, strategies, and movements, highlighting lessons learned and implications.